Actuarially sound means that the term of the annuity is fixed and is equal to or shorter than the owner’s Medicaid life expectancy.

-An insurance contract that provides regular income to the owner in exchange for a lump sum investment.
+An annuity is an insurance contract that provides regular income to the owner in exchange for a lump sum investment.
 Payments from the contract begin upon annuitization.
 Annuitization may either occur immediately (see Single Premium Immediate Annuity) or may occur at later date (see Deferred Annuity).

-The period of time during which an annuity provides regular payments.
+The annuity term is the period of time during which an annuity provides regular payments.
 The annuity term may also be referred to as the “period certain” or “term certain.”

-The spouse who remains at home or in an assisted living facility and will not receive Medicaid benefits.
+The community spouse is the spouse who remains at home or in an assisted living facility and will not receive Medicaid benefits.

 Community Spouse Resource Allowance (CSRA)

-The amount of countable assets to which a community spouse is entitled to retain when qualifying the institutionalized spouse for Medicaid benefits.
+The Community Spouse Resource Allowance (CSRA) is the amount of countable assets to which a community spouse is entitled to retain when qualifying the institutionalized spouse for Medicaid benefits.
 Excess assets beyond the CSRA must be spent-down before eligibility is achieved.
 This figure varies from state to state.